tmal1/docker-jenkins/README.md

 # docker-jenkins

-This repository comprises of 3 components:
+This repository comprises of 2 components:
-* jenkins-job-builder
 * master - for running master jenkins instance
 * slave - for running multiple types of slave instances (composer, maven, gradle, etc...)